EA31337/EA31337/README.md

 ### Strategies

-The robot comes with over 35 strategies coordinated and controlled by the central algorithm.
+The trading robot comes with over 35 strategies to choose from.
-Each strategy analyses market on multiple timeframes at the same time.
+Each strategy can analyse market on different timeframes independently.
-The market analysis is based on over 30 major technical indicators in real-time.
+The market analysis is based on popular technical indicators.

 You are free to write your own custom strategies.